drupalprojects/search_api/README.txt

     containing the data from one or more other fields.
 Use this, e.g., to have a single field containing all data that should be searchable, or to make the text from a string field, like a taxonomy term, also fulltext-searchable.
+  * Bundle filter
+    Enables the admin to prevent entities from being indexed based on their bundle (content type for nodes, vocabulary for taxonomy terms, etc.).
+  * Complete entity view
+    Adds a field containing the whole HTML content of the entity as it is viewed on the site.
+The view mode used can be selected.
+    Note, however, that this might not work for entities of all types.
+All core entities except files are supported, though.

 - Processors